laboon/ebook/text/98_glossary_of_terms.md

 __Seeding__: Deliberately adding defects to a program in order to determine if the testing strategy will find them.

-__Selenese__: An intermediary language used by Selenium for controlling its behavior.

-__Selenium__: A framework which allows automated testing and scripting of web site interactions.

-__Selenium WebDriver__: An API which allows a tester to automate a web browser so that it is controlled just as if an actual user were using it.

 __Set__: A group of unique elements.
 For example, `[1, 2, 3]` is a set, but `[1, 1, 2, 3]` is not because there are multiple instances of the element `1`.

 __Service-oriented indicator__: A performance metric related to how the user will interact with the system.